 - create your own report

-If you don’t use the form and want to create your own report, send a document headed ‘payment of air passenger duty’ with your payment, and include the:
+If you do not use the form and want to create your own report, send a document headed ‘payment of Air Passenger Duty’ with your payment, and include the:

 - flight operator’s name

 - flight operator’s address, including email and phone number